forio/flow.js/documentation/index.html.md

 <a name="templates"></a>
 ####Working with Templates

-Several common JavaScript libraries embed a simple template engine, including both `lodash` and `underscore`.
-Flow.js [already requires](#using_in_project) the `lodash.js` library as one of its dependencies.
-You can replace `lodash.js` with `underscore.js` if you like.

-Then, start using templates in your project's user interface.
+Several common JavaScript libraries embed a simple template engine, including `lodash.js`, which Flow.js [already requires](#using_in_project)as one of its dependencies.
+You can use this templating in your project's user interface.

 Some basic examples are [adding variables to an enclosing tag](./generated/dom/attributes/binds/default-bind-attr/) and [working with array variables](./generated/dom/attributes/foreach/default-foreach-attr/):